 And the execution isn’t bad, either, just clunky at times, with some weak dialogue and an unconvincing performance in a crucial role.
 Writer-director Chris Peckover, last seen stirring up trouble with the brutal “Undocumented,” certainly has his fiendish head in the right place, and the new film allows for more levity than the last one did while still being pitch-black in its sensibilities.

-Set at Christmastime so that someone can eventually be tied to a chair with a string of festive lights (an irresistible image for a provocateur like Peckover), “Safe Neighborhood” stars Olivia DeJonge as Ashley, a beautiful babysitter charged with tending almost-13-year-old Luke (Levi Miller) while his bitter parents (Virginia Madsen and Patrick Warburton) go to a party.
+Set at Christmastime so that someone can eventually be tied to a chair with a string of festive lights (an irresistible image for a provocateur like Peckover), “Better Watch Out” stars Olivia DeJonge as Ashley, a beautiful babysitter charged with tending almost-13-year-old Luke (Levi Miller) while his bitter parents (Virginia Madsen and Patrick Warburton) go to a party.
 Luke, mature for his age, doesn’t think he needs a sitter.
 Moreover, he has a crush on Ashley and sees tonight as his last chance to profess his love before she goes off to college.
 Luke is encouraged in his delusions by his best friend, Garrett (Ed Oxenbould), who fits the mold of the good kid’s troublemaking, kissing-up-to-the-parents sidekick.

 While Luke is putting the moves on Ashley (who’s preoccupied with her own stormy love life) and Garrett is playing video games upstairs, someone is lurking outside — or maybe inside? — the house.
 The intruder manifests in the usual ways: a creak here, an open door there.
 Soon there’s no question about it.
 Something deadly is afoot.